HgAlexx/Hg.SaveHistory/README.md

 This can happens if the target folder is currently open in a windows explorer (even if not selected) or if you don't have write persmission to the destination.

 This may be the case if steam is installed inside "Program Files".
-You can either move you're steam installation folder or launch SaveHistory as administrator.
+You can either move your steam installation folder or launch SaveHistory as administrator.

 ## TODO: